-Past studies have revealed abnormal stock price patterns around option grants to executives.
-These returns have been attributed to insiders timing grants to occur before expected future price increases and/or strategic timing of information releases around grants.
+Past studies reveal abnormal stock price patterns around option grants to executives.
+These returns are attributed to insiders timing grants to occur before expected future price increases and strategic timing of information releases around grants.
 However, Lie (2005) suggests that the patterns are too strong and precise to be explained by only these behaviors.
 Instead, he proposes that insiders might backdate the grants, whereby insiders choose a past date on which the stock price was particularly low to be the grant date.
-He reports that not only are the abnormal stock returns high after grants, so are the predicted component of the returns that is driven by the whole market.
-This suggests that either (i) backdating occurs or (i) executives can predict with reasonable success the future direction of the market.
+He reports that the abnormal stock returns are high after grants, as are the predicted component of the returns that is driven by the whole market.
+This suggests that either backdating occurs or executives can predict with reasonable success the future direction of the market.
 Because the extant literature cannot distinguish between these alternatives, and because Lie's results cannot tell much about what fraction of the abnormal stock returns might be attributable to backdating, we revisit the issue of backdating in the context of executive option grants.

-Effective August 29, 2002, the SEC implemented changes mandated by the Sarbanes Oxley Act and tightened the reporting regulations such that executives are required to report stock option grants they receive within two days.
-This dramatic change creates a natural laboratory for us to test the backdating hypothesis.
-If backdating was prevalent under the relaxed requirements before August 29, 2002 and, thus, was a major contributor to the abnormal stock returns around option grants, we hypothesize that the pattern should significantly weaken after the change in reporting requirements.
-Comparing the abnormal stock price pattern for a sample of grants from 1/1/2000 to

-8/28/2002 to that for a sample from 8/29/2002 to 11/30/2004, we find that this is the case.
+Effective August 29, 2002, the SEC implemented changes mandated by the Sarbanes-Oxley Act and tightened the reporting regulations such that executives are required to report stock option grants they receive within two days.
+This dramatic change creates a natural laboratory to test the backdating hypothesis.
+If backdating was prevalent under the relaxed requirements before August 29, 2002 and therefore was a major contributor to the abnormal stock returns around option grants, we hypothesize that the pattern should significantly weaken after the change in reporting requirements.
+Comparing the abnormal stock price pattern for a sample of grants from January 1, 2000 to August 28, 2002 to that for a sample from August 29, 2002 to November 30, 2004, we find that this is the case.
 In particular, about 80% of the abnormal returns disappear from the earlier to the later period.
-This suggests that most, if not all, of the pattern before 8/29/2002 is attributable to the effects of backdating.
+This suggests that most, if not all, of the pattern before August 29, 2002 is attributable to the effects of backdating.

-Next, we recognize that backdating could take place even in the new regulatory environment (especially if firms violate the new requirements), though the gains from such behavior and, thus, the effect on the abnormal stock return patterns would be more modest.
+Next, we recognize that backdating could take place even in the new regulatory environment (especially if firms violate the new requirements), though the gains from such behavior and thus the effect on the abnormal stock return patterns would be more modest.
 To examine this possibility, we partition our sample into subsets of grants based on the reporting lag.
 When grants are reported within one day, the pattern is imperceptible.
-When grants are reported on the day of the deadline, the pattern is perceptible, but as expected if backdating were the cause, limited to the days immediately surrounding the grant date.
+When grants are reported on the day of the deadline, the pattern is perceptible but, as expected if backdating were the cause, limited to the days immediately surrounding the grant date.
 Finally, when grants are reported after the deadline, the pattern is strongest and stretches from weeks before to weeks after the grants.
 These results suggest that backdating, although significantly curtailed, continues to be evident even after the new reporting requirements took effect.

 Overall, we find evidence suggesting that backdating is the major source of the abnormal stock return patterns around executive stock option grants.
-Our evidence further suggests that the new reporting requirements have greatly curbed backdating, but have not eliminated it.
+Our evidence further suggests that the new reporting requirements have greatly curbed backdating but have not eliminated it.
 To eliminate backdating, it appears that the requirements need to be tightened further, such that grants have to be reported on the grant day or, at the latest, on the day thereafter.
 In addition, the SEC naturally has to enforce the requirements.